dottxt-ai/outlines/docs/reference/samplers.md

 # [4, 4, 4]
 ```

-If you ask multiple samples for a batch of prompt the returned array will be of shape `(num_samples, num_batches)`:
+If you ask multiple samples for a batch of prompts the returned array will be of shape `(num_samples, num_batches)`:

 ```python
 from outlines import models, generate, samplers